 This is a show process wherein the handler has to train the dog to understand the verbal communications patiently.
 Initially, a dog is required to cross baby hurdles which will enhance the level of confidence before attempting for higher ones.
 Communication is the key in case of agility.
 The stronger the bond grows between the handler and the dog; the better will be the agility score.

-Next are the accuracy and speed.
+Next, are accuracy and speed.
 This again won’t happen overnight.
 But with an adequate amount of practice and motivation, the dog can achieve a particular hurdle at record time.
 Besides, the physical fitness of the canine is of utmost importance.
-Agility includes overcoming such hurdles which can adversely impact the joints and muscles of the pet.
-Therefore, before improving the agility score, enhancing the physical endurance is more important.
+Agility includes overcoming such hurdles that can adversely impact the joints and muscles of the pet.
+Therefore, before improving the agility score, enhancing physical endurance is more important.
 Nonetheless, proper guidance, practice and exposure of the dog to the outside world will enhance the performance level.

 How high should be the jumps for dog agility?

-Should I purchase dog agility equipment kit or individual items?
+Should I purchase a dog agility equipment kit or individual items?

 It entirely depends upon an individual as to how he/she wants to set up the home agility training course.
 For the basic, it is important to have jumps, weaves, and tunnels as obstacles.
 One can purchase them individually at the initial level, but as the dog starts to develop its courage to perform better, a dog agility equipment kit can become helpful.